-In Maryland ESL teachers are also be referred to as teachers of English to Speakers of Other Languages (ESOL) or ESOL teachers.
+In Maryland, ESL teachers are also be referred to as teachers of English to Speakers of Other Languages (ESOL) or ESOL teachers.
 Maryland offers a K-12 ESOL Certification, so learning how to become an ESL teacher involves first completing a bachelor’s or master’s program that’s part of a Maryland approved preparation program.

 - Six semester credits in linguistics and the study of American English